rwxrob/bonzai/README.md

   including tab completion in runtime environments that do not have `complete -C foo foo` enabled.

+* **One major use case is to replace shell scripts in "dot files" collections.** By creating a `cmd` subdirectory of a dot files repo a multi-call Bonzai command named `cmd` can be easily maintained and added to just as quickly as any shell script.
+This has the added bonus of allowing others to quickly add one of your little commands with just a simple import (for example, `import github.com/rwxrob/dot/cmd` and then `cmd.Isosec`) from their own `cmd` monoliths.
+This also enables the fastest possible prototyping of code that would otherwise require significant, problematic mocks.
+Developers can work out the details of a thing just as fast as with shell scripting --- but with the power of all the Go standard library --- and then factor out their favorites as they grow into their own Bonzai command repos.
+This approach keeps "Go on the brain" (instead of having to port a bunch of bash later) and promotes the massive benefits of rapid applications development the fullest extent.

+* **Use either `foo.Cmd` or `cmd.Foo` convention.** People may decide to put all their Bonzai commands into a single `cmd` package or to put each command into its own package.
+Both are perfectly acceptable and allow the developer making the import to alias the packages as needed using Go's excellent package import design.

 ## Style Guidelines

 * Everything through `go fmt` or equiv, no exceptions
 * In Vim `set textwidth=72` (not 80 to line numbers fit)
 * Use `/* */` for package documentation comment, `//` elsewhere
 * Smallest possible names for given scope while still clear
+* Favor additional packages (possibly in `internal`) over long names
 * Package globals that will be used a lot can be single capital
 * Must be good reason to use more than 4 character pkg name
 * Avoid unnecessary comments